Cyb3rWr4i7h/Vision-Assist-App/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-The MIT License is a permissive license that is short and to the point.
-It lets people do anything they want with your code as long as they provide attribution back to you and don't hold you liable.

-Key points:
-- Commercial use is allowed
-- Modification is allowed
-- Distribution is allowed
-- Private use is allowed
-- A copy of the license and copyright notice must be included with the software

-## 🙏 Acknowledgments

-- Google Cloud Vision API for object detection capabilities
-- Google ML Kit for text recognition capabilities
-- Google Maps Platform for navigation services
-- Google Cloud Speech-to-Text for voice recognition
-- Flutter TTS for text-to-speech capabilities
-- The Flutter team for the wonderful framework
-- All contributors who have helped shape this project

-## 📞 Contact

-If you have any questions, suggestions, or feedback about Vision Assist:

-- **Report Issues**: Please [open an issue](https://github.com/yourusername/vision_assist/issues/new) on GitHub with detailed information
-- **Feature Requests**: Use the issues section with the "enhancement" label
-- **Contribute**: Submit a pull request with your proposed changes
-- **Email**: Contact the project maintainer at [your.email@example.com](mailto:your.email@example.com)
-- **Twitter**: Follow project updates at [@YourTwitterHandle](https://twitter.com/YourTwitterHandle)

-We welcome all feedback and contributions that help make Vision Assist better for visually impaired users.

 ---